-"But for" counsel's deficient performance, a background investigation would have been conducted; but for counsel's unprofessional errors, he would have reviewed or at least asked for a copy of the PSI and challenged the false and misleading information contained in the PSI and informed the court of my actual very minor prior records there is a reasonable probability that the court would not have concluded that "...because of your extensive criminal record I don't believe the gun brought into this court [and identified by the robbery victims as the gun used in the robbery] was the gun you used.
+"But for" counsel's deficient performance, a mitigation hearing investigation would have been conducted; but for counsel's unprofessional errors, he would have reviewed or at least asked for a copy of the PSI and challenged the false and misleading information contained in the PSI there is a reasonable probability that the court would not have concluded that "...because of your extensive criminal record I don't believe the gun brought into this court [and identified by the robbery victims as the gun used in the robbery] was the gun you used.
 I believe you had a real gun."
 But for counsel's deficient performance, witnesses would have been called to testify that the only gun around in those months leading up to the robbery was the same non-firing Civil war replica pistol that hung in a plaque on my father-in-law's living room.
 "But for" counsel's deficient performance, he would have reminded the Court that no one was physically harmed or could have been harmed in the robbery because the gun used in the robbery was a non-firing Civil War replica, and that one of the robbery victims testified "We weren't harmed, but it scared us."
-(See testimony of Else McCain.)
 There is a reasonable probability that the sentence would have been different.
 Strickland, 466.
 U.S. 668, 104 S. Ct.
 2052, 80 L. ed 2d 674 (1984); State v.
 Bouie, 598 So 2d 610 (La.
 1992).